albcorp/alb-org-mode/README.rst

 To install *AlbOrgMode* simply place the contents of the repository in a convenient location.
 The source code is installed once Emacs can locate the emacs lisp files.
 These cases are covered in the subsection on minimal installation.
+Installation makes the functions provided in this repository available to your own Org-Mode configuration, but does not alter your Org-Mode configuration.
 Further configuration is suggested in the subsection on additional configuration.

 Minimal installation
 ====================